-Residential Sector Three is proposed to be developed as a high quality, mixed residential community forming an integral part of the North Lakes development.
-It will comprise a range of traditional and smaller lot housing types as provided for in the DCP (refer Figures 7a and 7b), together with open space to be added to the town park and supporting engineering infrastructure.
+Residential Sector One is proposed to be developed as a high quality, mixed residential community forming an integral part of the Mango Hill development.
+It will comprise a range of traditional and smaller lot housing types as provided for in the DCP (refer Figures 7a and 7b), together with areas of parkland and supporting engineering infrastructure.
+The southern part of this sector (stage 1A) will also include a builders' display area where a range of project home builders will display to the public various types of housing constructions or designs offered by those builders.